RoopeMaatta/BikeApp/README.md

 1. clone repository to local machine
 2. run in terminall:
     3. npm i
-If you get a error, for example due to a different node version, run: npm rebuild
+    (If you get a error, for example due to a different node version, run: npm rebuild)
+    4. git lfs install
+    (installs large file storage for database)
+    5. git lfs pull
+    (pulls the database to be locally usable)
-4. node app.js
+    6. node app.js
+    (runs the app)

-5. And done -> start testing and using the project.
+7. And done -> start testing and using the project.